This package provides helper functions for cleaning data exports from SurveyMonkey.

 devtools::install_github('mattroumaya/doubleheadr')

-file will look something
+Your downloaded or inherited .csv/.xlsx file will look something

-like the demo included in doubleheadr
+like the demo included in doubleheadr.

 No worries though!
 Cleaning your column names is as easy as 1,2… that’s it!
 Two steps.